2 component coating for floors 3823A water base epoxy with hardener for floors

 - And many other industrial uses

-The 3823 exhibits excellent mechanical properties which will withstand abrasion and impact, as well as giving good resistance to a wide range of chemicals including:
+The 3823 - 2 component coating is showing excellent mechanical properties that can withstand wear and impact, and is also resistant to a wide range of chemicals, including:

 The electrical properties of the paint are permanent and independent of humidity, additionally a conductive underlay is not required for grounding the system.
-The 3823 provides the option of directly grounding racking/shelving used for storing ESSD’S to the floor.
+The 3823 provides the option of directly grounding racking/shelving used for storing ESD’S (electrostatic sensitive devices) to the floor.

 |Specific gravity||1.35 g/cm3|